 Redefining inherited predicate definitions¶

-When we define a predicate that is already inherited from other object, the inherited definitions are hidden by the new definitions.
-This is called overriding inheritance: a local definition overrides any inherited definitions.
+When we define a predicate that is already inherited from an ancestor object or an imported category, the inherited definition is hidden by the new definition.
+This is called inheritance overriding: a local definition overrides any inherited definitions.
 For example, assume that we have the following two objects:

 :- object(root). :- public(bar/1). bar(root). :- public(foo/1). foo(root). :- end_object. :- object(descendant, extends(root)). foo(descendant). :- end_object.